Chicago Bat Removal

 or time of year, it takes a great deal of experience to do the job properly.
 It's very important that all of the bats are removed, and that

 none are harmed or killed in the process.
+Read about Is it legal to trap a bat in Illinois?
 We pride ourselves on the very best bat control work.
 We ensure that your home or building is left

 100% bat-proof and that no bats will be able to return into your building.
 We take care to remove all of the bat waste (guano) left behind, in